 The effect of the 2007 housing crisis continues to affect the Fund's single family lending activity.
 While improved, the housing market created an environment of historically low mortgage rates to such a degree that the traditional tax exempt bond market did not produce appreciably lower mortgage rates.
 In addition, the mortgage industry and regulators have increased lending standards, such as higher credit scores.
 These factors, in addition to unemployment, created a scenario where the Fund was unable to sustain a favorable level of single family loan production due to loan repayments and prepayments exceeding loan originations through fiscal year 2018.
 Mortgage loan balances in the Bond Programs increased \$20,292,000 in fiscal year 2019, and for the first time since 2008, loan originations exceeded repayments and prepayments.
 This trend continued in fiscal year 2020, as mortgage loan balances in the Bond Programs increased \$4,414,000.
 In fiscal year 2021, mortgage loan balances decreased \$22,494,000 due to repayments and prepayments exceeding loan originations as many borrowers refinanced loans to take advantage of the steep drop in interest rates due to the COVID 19 pandemic.
-Interest on loans in the Bond Programs decreased \$1,139,000 in fiscal year 2021 as compared to fiscal year 2020.
+Mortgage loan balances in the Bond Programs increased \$13,505,000 in fiscal year 2022.
+Interest on loans in the Bond Programs decreased \$1,749,000 in fiscal year 2022 as compared to fiscal year 2021.
 In this type of environment, the Fund redeems or refunds bonds to lower its debt expense to help offset the loss in mortgage loan revenues.
-In fiscal year 2020, the Fund redeemed \$8,815,000 in bonds and increased its debt expense by \$410,000.
-In fiscal year 2021, the Fund redeemed \$68,660,000 in bonds and experienced a decrease of \$261,000 in debt expense, which was primarily a result of an increase in redemptions.
+In fiscal year 2021 and 2022, the Fund redeemed \$68,660,000 and \$35,530,000 in bonds, respectively and reduced its debt expense by \$261,000 in 2021 and an additional \$2,219,000 in

+2022.
 In addition to the effect of the mortgage industry, the Fund has experienced a significant decrease in investment revenue over the last several years due to extremely low investment rates.
 This trend had started to reverse as a result of Federal Reserve increases to the Federal Funds rate through December 2018 and the subsequent stabilization of the rate through July 2019.
-However, decreases in the Federal Funds rate since July 2019 have led to decreases in investment revenue in fiscal years 2020 and 2021, respectively.
-Investment earnings, excluding unrealized gains and losses, decreased \$583,000 in fiscal year 2020 as compared to fiscal year 2019 and decreased another \$1,600,000 in fiscal year 2021
+However, decreases in the Federal Funds rate since July 2019 have led to decreases in investment revenue in fiscal years 2021 and 2022, respectively.
+Investment earnings, excluding unrealized gains and losses, decreased \$1,600,000 in fiscal year 2021 as compared to fiscal year 2020 and decreased an additional \$540,000 in fiscal year 2022.

 As more fully discussed in the management's discussion and analysis, the global coronavirus pandemic (the Pandemic) has negatively impacted the Fund's delinquency rates.
 In response to the Pandemic, several COVID-19-related bills were enacted by the United States Congress as well as new regulations from HUD/FHA and the Federal Housing Finance Agency (FHFA) that suspended foreclosures and evictions on all mortgage loans which are FHA insured, VA, HUD or Rural Housing guaranteed, or purchased or securitized by Fannie Mae or Freddie Mac (collectively, Federal Single Family Loans) through July 31, 2021 and their foreclosure-related eviction moratorium through September 30, 2021.
-In addition to foreclosure and eviction relief, Federal Single Family Loan borrowers facing economic difficulties as a result of the Pandemic are eligible for up to 18 months of payment forbearance.
+In addition to foreclosure and eviction relief, Federal Single Family Loan borrowers facing economic difficulties as a result of the Pandemic were eligible for up to 18 months of payment forbearance.
 Further, the U.S. Centers for Disease and Control (CDC) issued a new order on August 3, 2021 temporarily halting evictions in high-risk areas through October 31, 2021.
+As of June 30, 2022, the moratoriums have expired.